yingxiaomo/home/README_EN.md

 | `ADMIN_PASSWORD` | Admin Panel Login Password | ✅ | `mypassword123` |
 | `BRANCH_NAME` | Target Branch (default: main) | ❌ | `main` |

-> **How it works**: The admin panel uses Cloudflare Pages Functions (Serverless).
+> **How it works**: The admin panel uses Cloudflare Pages Functions or Vercel Edge Functions.
 When you click save, it uses the GitHub API to directly modify `src/config/site-data.json` or `nav.js` in your repository and commits the changes.
-Cloudflare will detect the repository update and automatically redeploy the site.
+The deployment platform will detect the repository update and automatically redeploy the site.

 #### 3. Custom Fallback API Configuration